ThetaMTX/Gda-2026-project/README.md

 ## Possible program/app on mobile device
 - **App**: written in Android studio prob
 - **Connection**: Tailscale/bash scripts
+- **API**: Api end point for getting the data for the app (is it online the connection status or queue)

 ## Support
 - ☕ & ♥